Which rational double points occur on del Pezzo surfaces?: Classification of non-taut RDP del Pezzo surfaces of degree

 \section{Classification of non-taut RDP del Pezzo surfaces of degree $1$}

 In this section, we will explain how to derive simple equations for non-taut RDP del Pezzo surfaces of degree $1$ from the classification of singular fibers of rational (quasi-)elliptic surfaces given in \cite{EllipticChar0}, \cite{EllipticChar3}, \cite{EllipticChar2}, \cite{QuasiEllipticChar3}, and \cite{QuasiEllipticChar2}.
+In the (quasi-)elliptic case, the equations found by Ito are already simplified, which is why we will focus on the elliptic case in Subsections \ref{Subsec Tate algo}, \ref{Simplified Weierstrass equations} and \ref{Subsec Autos preserving simplified Weierstrass equations}.
 Using these simplified equations, it is straightforward to determine the Artin coindices of the rational double points that occur by applying Proposition \ref{Prop dimension(def)}.
 We will exemplify this final step in Example \ref{Ex dim def char 3} and Example \ref{Ex dim def char 2} in characteristic $2$ and $3$, respectively.